 TV Everywhere is required

 To use this app, you have to be willing to jump through a few hoops.
 You need a TV Everywhere account to watch the CBS Sports Network on the CBS Sports app.
 But that only works if your cable company carries that channel.
-A subscription to CBS All Access lets you watch your local station’s live stream – including sports.
+A subscription to Paramount+ lets you watch your local station’s live stream - including sports.
 That only works, though, if CBS and its local affiliate have signed a streaming deal.
-The same issues pop up if you try to stream CBS content through Hulu, FuboTV, or other streaming service providers.
+The same issues pop up if you try to stream CBS content through Hulu, Fubo, or other streaming service providers.

 User reviews